Open a shortcut

 Using a text field populated from “List Folder names,” lets you select multiple folders, grabs the shortcut names from all of the folders, and lets you copy out the titles.

-Prompts you to pick from your list of voice memos and plays one immediately.
+Prompts you to pick from your main list of voice memos and opens it.

 Get way deeper into Shortcuts – become a member.